prem-muthedath/unit-conversion/README.md

 #### unit-conversion

-Simple (linear & proportional) unit conversions.
+simple (linear & proportional) unit conversions.

-Author: Prem Muthedath
+author: Prem Muthedath

-Scope:
+scope:
   - converts between units that are in direct linear proportional relationship, such as meters-to-feet, kilograms-to-grams, etc.
   - does not handle stuff such as unit conversion of areas, volumes, as well as